Modeling oxygen-void interactions in uranium nitride: Discussion

 \section{Discussion}

 This study presents a novel model that integrates first-principles calculations with defect chemistry to quantify the role of oxygen impurities in stabilizing voids and fission gas bubbles in UN.
 To our knowledge, this is the first model to establish a quantitative link between oxygen concentration and void nucleation thermodynamics in UN.
 By capturing how oxygen segregates to void surfaces and reduces the surface energy, this work advances the mechanistic understanding of swelling phenomena in oxygen-contaminated nuclear fuels.
-Importantly, this surface energy reduction is found to be most pronounced for void embryos ($R_v$ = 1 nm) at intermediate temperatures (1300--1700~K), aligning with the temperature range associated with the onset of breakaway swelling in UN \cite{Ronchi1975,Ronchi1978,Rizk2025}.
-Noting that the range of operating temperatures in liquid metal-cooled fast reactors is 800--2000 K \cite{Turos1990}, these findings highlight oxygen adsorption as a critical factor in facilitating void nucleation under conditions typical of reactor environments.
+As shown in \cref{Sec:Oxygen}, the temperature of maximum $|\Delta \sigma|$ coincides with the experimentally reported breakaway swelling critical temperature for nitride fuels~\cite{Ronchi1978} and with the diffusion mechanism transition identified by Rizk \textit{et al.}~\cite{Rizk2025}, reinforcing the connection between oxygen-induced surface stabilization and the onset of accelerated swelling.

 The model provides predictive capabilities by mapping the dependence of surface energy reduction on key physical parameters, including temperature, porosity, void radius, and oxygen concentration.
-Parametric analysis reveals that surface energy reduction is strongly influenced by oxygen concentration and void radius, while being nearly independent of porosity.
+Parametric analysis reveals that surface energy reduction is strongly influenced by oxygen concentration and void radius, while the porosity dependence is moderate and remains much smaller than the naive geometric prefactor would suggest.
 In particular, small bulk voids and bubbles experience a significant stabilization effect from oxygen at intermediate temperatures, highlighting the role of oxygen in the early stages of void or fission gas bubble formation.
 These insights may provide a physically grounded explanation for the association between oxygen content and accelerated swelling observed in experimental studies of mixed uranium carbide/nitride fuels~\cite{Rogozkin2003}.
 Furthermore, the generality of the approach allows for its extension to other materials systems and integration into mesoscale models and fuel performance codes, offering a path toward multiscale modeling of chemically assisted swelling in nuclear materials.